andrewdhood/cps_match/README.md

 <img width="1380" height="780" alt="output1" src="https://github.com/user-attachments/assets/83caa7b8-ceca-47f5-a7ab-9e4ee0c1a6fe" />

 A Tier 1 student can gain admission to Lane Tech with a score 147 points below the Tier 4 threshold.
-This is the policy working as designed, yet the magnitude is striking.
-For top-performing students, the drop of a letter grade from an A (112.5 points) to a B (75 points) is 37.5 points.
-This implies that for some schools, a tier 1 student with all B's (or mostly A's and a C) might have *better* prospective chances than a tier 4 student with all A's.
-This effect is not present as strongly across all schools, and raises questions about how effective, lentiant, and equitable the current CPS match program is.
-This test subjects children to the kind of stress typically reserved for young adults.
+At Northside, the gap widens to 186.5 points.
+At Payton, it is 102 points.
+This is the policy working as designed.
+But the magnitude deserves attention.

+The scoring rubric assigns 112.5 points to an A and 75 points to a B. The difference is 37.5 points.
+A 147-point gap is equivalent to nearly four letter grades.
+Put concretely: a Tier 1 student with a B average in their core classes can outscore, for admissions purposes, a Tier 4 student with straight A's.
+This is not hypothetical.
+A Tier 1 student with four B's earns 300 points from grades.
+Add a strong but not exceptional test performance, say 85th percentile in both sections (around 386 points), and they reach 686.
+That clears Lane Tech's Tier 1 cutoff of 712 with room to spare if their test is slightly better, or falls just short if they need to make it up elsewhere.
+Meanwhile, a Tier 4 student with perfect grades (450 points) needs a 409 on the test just to hit 859.
+That requires roughly the 90th percentile in both sections, and leaves zero margin for error.

+The tier system does not merely adjust for circumstance.
+At this magnitude, it constitutes a fundamentally different admissions standard.
+Whether this is appropriate depends on what you believe the policy is trying to achieve.
+If the goal is proportional representation across socioeconomic tiers, then large gaps are a feature, not a bug.
+If the goal is to identify the highest-performing students with a modest adjustment for context, then a four-letter-grade equivalence may overshoot.

+The effect varies by school.
+At Hancock, the Tier 1 to Tier 4 gap is only 27 points, less than one letter grade.
+At Northside, it approaches five.
+Families navigating this system need to understand that the tier advantage is not uniform.
+It is largest at precisely the schools where Tier 4 competition is most brutal, and smallest at schools where competition is already more diffuse.

+One way to interpret this: the tier system provides the greatest lift where it is most needed.
+Without a 186-point adjustment, virtually no Tier 1 students would attend Northside; the Tier 4 applicant pool is simply too strong.
+Another interpretation: a policy that requires a 186-point handicap to achieve integration might be revealing the limits of what test-based selection can accomplish in a deeply unequal city.
+Both interpretations can be true at once.

 ### Finding 2: Published Averages Overstate Competitiveness by 100-300 Points